-Students may appeal financial and academic matters to the North Carolina Post-Secondary Education Complaints, c/o Student Complaints, University of North Carolina General Administration, 910 Raleigh Road, Chapel Hill, NC 27515-2688.32 Students may also contact our accrediting agency, the Distance Education Accrediting Commission, 1101 17th Street NW, Suite 808, Washington, D.C.
+Students may also contact our accrediting agency, the Distance Education Accrediting Commission, 1101 17th Street NW, Suite 808, Washington, D.C.
 20036, phone 202-234-5100, email info@deac.org. website: www.deac.org.

 Grace Communion Seminary is registered with Maryland's Higher Education Commission (MHEC) to offer online education to Maryland students.
 Students from the state of Maryland may also appeal to the Office of the Attorney General or the Maryland Higher Education Commission.
 Complaints should be directed to: